 #3.
 CopyLeaks is compatible with all major platforms.
 That includes desktop, browsers, Microsoft Word, mobile, and even Google Docs.

 #4.
-CopyLeaks reportedly works with all Unicode languages.
+CopyLeaks checker tools reportedly works with all Unicode languages to check for errors.

 #6.
 CopyLeaks will not only flag plagiarism issues, but it will also show you the original source so you can compare line by line.

 #2.
 Unfortunately, this is another plagiarism-only checker.
-No grammar options supported at this time.
+No grammar options or checking for other mistakes supported at this time.

 #3.
 The point-based pricing system sounds good in theory.
-But it can actually get really expensive if you’re a heavy user.
+But it can actually get really expensive if you’re a heavy user looking for lots of mistakes.
 It’s ~$60 each month to access the same word count as Grammarly (150,000 words).
 But you get a lot of additional features with Grammarly, too.

 CopyLeaks Cost, Plans, & Payment Options